numpy/numpy/doc/neps/c-masked-array.rst

 values in views will also unmask them in the original array, and if a mask is added to an array, it will not be possible to ever remove that mask except to create a new array copying the data but not the mask.

+It is still possible to temporarily treat an array with a mask without giving it one, by first creating a view of the array and then adding a mask to that view.

 Working With Masked Values
 ==========================